ShuiyinLIU/QS_visualization/README.md

 ## Testing, and exemplified commands
 In directory "example/", quartet sampling outputs for a 188-taxon dataset of one oak clade are provided, and you can use them for testing.
 Some exemplified commands：
 Only set parameter value for three mandatory required argruments, and use defaults for plotting.

 `$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi`

 Not show branch length for plotting when some abnormal long branches are presented in your tree.

 `$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --branchlength none`

-#set proper parameter values for the size of tree branches, tip labels, node points, and custom branch labels.
+Set proper parameter values for the size of tree branches, tip labels, node points, and custom branch labels.

-$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --pdfwidth 8 --pdfheight 11 --branchlength branch.length --branchsize 2 --tiplabsize 2 --nodepointsize 4 --qstextsize 2 --qstextvjust -0.5
+`$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --pdfwidth 8 --pdfheight 11 --branchlength branch.length --branchsize 2 --tiplabsize 2 --nodepointsize 4 --qstextsize 2 --qstextvjust -0.5`

-#when some tip labels are plotted outside panel, use "--xlimmin" and "--xlimmax" for zooming in or out.
+When some tip labels are plotted outside panel, use "--xlimmin" and "--xlimmax" for zooming in or out.

-$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --pdfwidth 8 --pdfheight 11 --branchlength branch.length --branchsize 1 --tiplabsize 2 --nodepointsize 4 --qstextsize 2 --qstextvjust -0.5 --xlimmin 0 --xlimmax 0.13
+`$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --pdfwidth 8 --pdfheight 11 --branchlength branch.length --branchsize 1 --tiplabsize 2 --nodepointsize 4 --qstextsize 2 --qstextvjust -0.5 --xlimmin 0 --xlimmax 0.13`

 ## Marks
 The original script "plot_QC_ggtree.R" was written three years ago, and is a little rough.
 Thanks a lot for many peoples, who use this script and report "bug" or "error" to me.
 With these useful feedbacks, I recently re-wrote this script, fixed known bugs, changed its usage with a command line in terminal, and added a bunch of arguments for custom plot settings for users' own dataset (with a few tips/species or over hundreds of tips/species).
 Any bug that you find and reported here is welcomed!